0xabrar/pied-piper/README.md

 # Run without Kubernetes

-For now, you can opt to run your services without Kubernetes.
+You can try to run Kubernetes in localhost, but this approach is mainly not supported.

 _Note:_ This only works if you're working on the backend.
 If you want to query the backend from the frontend, you'll need to use Kubernetes.